orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/backup.md

 page_title: "cloudavenue_backup Resource - cloudavenue"
 subcategory: "Backup"
 description: |-
-  The cloudavenue_backup resource allows you to manage backup strategy for vdc,vapp and 'vm' from NetBackup solution.
+  The cloudavenue_backup resource allows you to manage backup strategy for vdc, vapp and vm from NetBackup solution.
 Please refer to the documentation for more information. https://wiki.cloudavenue.orange-business.com/wiki/Backup
 ---

 # cloudavenue_backup (Resource)

-The `cloudavenue_backup` resource allows you to manage backup strategy for `vdc`,`vapp` and 'vm' from NetBackup solution.
-Please refer to the documentation for more information. https://wiki.cloudavenue.orange-business.com/wiki/Backup
+The `cloudavenue_backup` resource allows you to manage backup strategy for `vdc`, `vapp` and `vm` from NetBackup solution.
+[Please refer to the documentation for more information.](https://wiki.cloudavenue.orange-business.com/wiki/Backup)

+ ~> The credentials NetBackup are Requires to use this feature.
+[Please refer to the documentation for more information.](https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs#netbackup-configuration)

 ## Examples
 ### Example Usage of a VDC Backup with 2 policy sets